mist64/cbmbus_doc/7 JiffyDOS.md

 ## LOAD Protocol not Suitable for IRQs

-JiffyDOS requires the host to be completely undisturbed – from DMA and from interrupts – during byte transmission, i.e. for XXX 65 µs.
+JiffyDOS requires the host to be completely undisturbed – from DMA and from interrupts – during byte transmission, i.e. for 63 µs.
 Interrupts have to be off during this short amount of time, which causes some added interrupt latency, but in practice, this should never cause any interrupts to be missed.

 No other phases of the protocols should require such strict timing, but some do: After step E1 of LOAD escape mode, the host waits for the device, usually to read another block from the media.
 Once the device is ready, it pulls DATA – but just for 75 µs.
 The host must not miss this, so it must have interrupts disabled while the device is busy.
 With a 1541, the wait time is in the order of 1/20 of a second for every block transmitted, for a total of about 2/3 of the total load time, in which interrupts will be missed.
 In the C64 case, for example, this causes the KERNAL real-time clock (`SETTIM`/`RDTIM` calls) to be slow, and it makes it impossible[^4] to play music while loading.